 - Make the dough - Combine the yeast, milk, butter, and eggs.
 Mix in the dry ingredients and knead (with a stand mixer or by hand) until smooth.
 Cover and let rise for 1-2 hours.

-- Shape the buns - Knead the dough gently again then shape into buns.
+- Shape the buns - Knead the dough gently again, then shape it into buns.
 Place on a baking sheet, cover, and let rise for 30 minutes.

 - Bake - Brush the buns with a beaten egg and bake until golden.
 Enjoy!